-Are you trying to take a break from the booze, but don't know where to start?
+Are you trying to take a break from the booze for Sober October, but don't know where to start?
 Fear not because the alcohol-free and low alcohol drink market has never been so tempting.

 There are dozens of amazing options available if you enjoy sipping on a cold beverage, but want to banish the hangovers from hell, negative effects on your mental health and consuming endless calories.
 Read on to discover the health benefits of ditching alcohol and some of the best drinks around, from low-alcohol beer to alcohol-free wine, not to mention delicious mocktails.

 How we chose the best no and low alcohol drinks

 What are the benefits of cutting back on drinking?

 Navin Khosla, Pharmacist at Now Patient has shared 5 benefits of taking part in Sober October.

 - Strengthened Immune System: The body needs a variety of ‘good’ bacteria in its intestine to allow the immune system to work effectively.
 However, alcohol can impact the number and variety of these bacteria, resulting in a weaker immune system.
 Therefore, abstaining from alcohol consumption can help rebuild these levels.